Degrees and Certifications:

 B.S.
 Spanish and Psychology - Virginia Commonwealth University (2007) M.A.
 American Studies - Saint Louis University (2013)

 Social Studies Department Chair

-For the 2021 - 2022 school year, I am teaching Marshall Brennan Constitutional Literacy, implementing a Restorative Justice Student Court, and serving as testing coordinator for our building.
+For the 2023 -2024 school year, I am facilitating the Marshall Brennan Constitutional Literacy Program in collaboration with Washington University's School of Law, implementing a Restorative Justice Student Court, and serving as testing coordinator for our building.

-In my spare time, I enjoy cooking, visiting friends and family all around the country, and exploring St. Louis.
+In my spare time, I enjoy cooking, traveling, and exploring St. Louis.